chromium-cheri/openscreen/docs/style_guide.md

   library only needs to handle threading in very specific places;
   see [threading.md](threading.md).

+## Interacting with std::chrono

+One of the trickier parts of the Open Screen Library is using time and clock functionality.
+Most of the interesting clock information is in `platform/base/trivial_clock_traits.h`, with the following highlights:

+- When using common `std::chrono` types, the platform defines using statements for them already, so they can just be referred to as `hours`, `milliseconds`, etc.
+- `Clock::duration` is defined currently as `std::chrono::microseconds`, and
+  thus is generally not suitable as a time type (developers generally think in milliseconds).
+Prefer casting from explicit time types (e.g.
+  `Clock::duration foo = duration_cast<Clock::duration>(seconds(2))` instead
+  of using `Clock::duration` types directly.

 ## Open Screen Library Features

 - For public API functions that return values or errors, please return